philanc/luanacha/README.md

 	("their public key").
 	sk, pk and k are 32-byte strings

 --- Blake2b cryptographic hash

-blake2b_init([digest_size]) => ctx
+blake2b_init([digest_size [, key]]) => ctx
 	initialize and return a blake2b context object digest_size is the optional length of the expected digest.
 If provided, it must be an integer between 1 and 64.
-	It defaults to 64.
+It defaults to 64. key is an optional key allowing to use blake2b as a MAC function.
-	ctx is a pointer to the blake2b context as a light userdata
+	If provided, key is a string with a length that must be between 1 and 64.
+The default is no key. ctx is a pointer to the blake2b context as a light userdata.

 blake2b_update(ctx, text_fragment)
-	update the hash with a new text fragment ctx is a pointer to a blake2b context as a light userdata
+	update the hash with a new text fragment ctx is a pointer to a blake2b context as a light userdata.

 blake2b_final(ctx) => digest
-	return the final value of the hash ctx is a pointer to a blake2b context as a light userdata The digest is returned as a string.
+	return the final value of the hash ctx is a pointer to a blake2b context as a light userdata.
+	The digest is returned as a string.
 The length of the digest has been defined at the context creation (see blake2b_init()).
 	It defaults to 64.